Best Golf Drivers to Fix a Slice

 2. Callaway Mavrik Max

-Callaway Mavrix Max driver is a great improvement from 2019’s Epic Flash.
+Callaway Mavrix Max driver is a great improvement from the Epic Flash.
 This incredible driver is perfectly crafted for higher handicappers who are struggling to hit the ball straighter.
 This driver features two interchangeable weights, which are for MAX draw and MAX forgiveness.
 The long club will help you avoid that annoying banana slice.

 - The face of the Mavrik Max is made with an extremely lightweight FS2S titanium perfect for ensuring maximum forgiveness, speed, and spin quality.